As much fun as you have when out on the water in your kayak, carrying it from your car to the water and back again is never the most fun part.

 As the name suggests, end carts attach to the end of your kayak!

-This type of kayak cart requires the least setup as you simply slide the end of your boat into the cart and you are ready to go.
+This type of kayak cart requires the least setup as you slide the end of your boat into the cart, and you are ready to go.

-You will be carrying more weight with an end cart than the other types so they are better suited to lighter kayaks but in terms of ease of use – end kayak carts are very good.
+You will carry more weight with an end cart than the other types, so they are better suited to lighter kayaks, but in terms of ease of use – end kayak carts are very good.

 Made from hard-wearing plastic, this kayak cart is budget-friendly but will travel over rough terrains in a similar fashion to more expensive models.